Kosinkadink/jno/README.md

 # jno
-Command line interface wrapper for Arduino IDE, inspired by ino
+Command line interface wrapper for Arduino IDE, inspired by ino.

 # Usage
 Place jno script into a folder (by default, expects to be in same directory as sketch/sketch.ino).